anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * the Pledge product-serial-number is contained in the trigger message for the PVR and in all responses from the pledge.
   This information reveals the identity of the devices being bootstrapped and allows deduction of which products an operator is using in their environment.
-  As the communication between the pledge and the Registrar-Agent may be realized over wireless link, this information could easily be eavesdropped, if the wireless network is unencrypted.
+  As the communication between the pledge and the Registrar-Agent may be realized over wireless link, this information could easily be eavesdropped, if the wireless network is not encrypted.
   Even if the wireless network is encrypted, if it uses a network-wide key, then layer-2 attacks (ARP/ND spoofing) could insert an on-path observer into the path.
 * the Timestamp data could reveal the activation time of the device.
 * the Status data of the device could reveal information about the current state of the device in the domain network.